learning-zone/nodejs-basics/README.md

 #### Q. How to implement a Sleep function?
 #### Q. How would you scale Node application?
 #### Q. Why do we need C++ Addons in Node.js?
+#### Q. What is Distributed Denial of Service (DDoS) attacks and how to secure NodeJS REST API from it?

 <div align="right">